Kelbie/index/test.md

 Currently my website allows buttons to be clicked even thought the cursor has a 'not-allowed' icon appear over the button so I am going to have to add validation in the jquery to check that the button should be clickable.

 I have started implementing the private keys on my application and originally I thought the only library I would need it bitcoinjs-lib but I actually needed a library names bip39 because that library is not included in bitcoinjs-lib.
-I used browserify in order to make the library work in the browser.
+I used browserify in order to make both libraries work in the browser.